 Is my computer hacked?

-Although the rise of major attacks we hear of in the news are centered on government institutions and enterprises, everyday internet users are also faced with more severe threats today than they were in the past.
-Computer hacks have become so regular that almost everyone’s computer is hacked at least once in their lives.
-In either case – preparedness is essential.
-The more prepared you are and the quicker you react to the computer hack can make the difference in severity of data losses to both yourself and even your network of related accounts ( often affecting co-workers, family and friends).
+Although the rise of large-scale attacks covered by media is centered on government institutions and enterprises, everyday internet users are also faced with more severe threats today than they were in the past.
+Computer hacks have become so regular that almost everyone’s computer is breached at least once in their lives.
+In either case – being prepared is essential.
+The more ready you are and the quicker you react to a computer hack, the less is the severity of data losses to both yourself and your network of related accounts (often affecting co-workers, family and friends).

 So the question is, how to tell if your system has been compromised?

 How to tell if your computer has been hacked